laelath/smallterm/README.md

 ## Configuration
 ### Colors and Font
-Miniterm is configure with an ini-like file located in XDG\_CONFIG\_HOME/miniterm/miniterm.conf.
-Currently, there are two sections.
+Miniterm is configure with an ini-like file located in `$XDG\_CONFIG\_HOME/miniterm/miniterm.conf`.

-The font can be configured in the "Font" section with the "font" option.
+The font can be configured in the `Font` section with the `font` option.
 Set it to your favorite monospaced font: `font=Source Code Pro 11`

-Colors are configured in the "Colors" section.
-There are the "foreground" and "background" options as well as the options "color00" through "color0f".
-Set these to the hexadecimal colors for your colorscheme.
+Colors are configured in the `Colors` section.
+There are the `foreground` and `background` options as well as the options `color00` through `color0f`.
+Set these to the hexadecimal colors for your color scheme.
 For solarized, use the following options:

 	[Colors]